ygor-sena/42cursus-FdF/README.md

 ./fdf maps/10-2.fdf
 ```

 You can also run `make` and a number between 1 and 21 as a shortkey to render the files in folder `maps` with valgrind to check for memory leaks.
-For example, the command bellow is equivalent to `valgrind ./fdf maps/elem2.fdf`.
+For example, the command below is equivalent to `valgrind ./fdf maps/elem2.fdf`.
 To see other commands with `make`, refer to `Makefile`.

 ```
 make 11